 frequency function code speed

+3510 kHz TX 15 MOEMO5 50 PARIS

-3510kHz 3540kHz TX 15 spectator control MOEMO5 S 50 PARIS 70 PARIS
+3540 kHz spectator control S 70 PARIS

 3570 kHz TX 1F (fast)5F MOEMO5 70 PARIS

 3600 kHz finish beacon MO 50 PARIS

-S7.4 Transmitters operate in the following sequence:
+S6.4 Transmitters operate in the following sequence:

-''' No. 1 and 1F sending code MOE in seconds 0 to12 No. 2 and 2F sending code MOI in seconds 12 to 24 No. 3 and 3F sending code MOS in seconds 24 to 36 No. 4 and 4F sending code MOH in seconds 36 to 48 No. 5 and 5F sending code MO5 in seconds 48 to 60 '''
+No. 1 and 1F sending code MOE in seconds 0 to12 No. 2 and 2F sending code MOI in seconds 12 to 24 No. 3 and 3F sending code MOS in seconds 24 to 36 No. 4 and 4F sending code MOH in seconds 36 to 48 No. 5 and 5F sending code MO5 in seconds 48 to 60

-- of a 1-minute cycle starting at 0:00 - S7.5 Transmitters are equipped with registering devices without flags.
+- of a 1-minute cycle starting at 0:00

+- S6.5 Transmitters are equipped with registering devices without flags.
 The finish beacon is equipped with at least two registering devices, especially if acting as the spectator control as well.
 Field transmitters have no flags and their registration devices stands are painted in red and white stripes.
-The spectator control and the beacon are equipped with flag. - S7.6 The beacon (B) and the spectator control (S), if this differs from the beacon, are registered as any other transmitter. - S7.7 The number of transmitters assigned to each age category will normally be twice the number given in 19.7.
-There shall be an equal number of transmitters assigned on the fast and slow keyed frequencies.
+The spectator control and the beacon are equipped with flag. - S6.6 The beacon (B) and the spectator control (S), if this differs from the beacon, are registered as any other transmitter. - S6.7 The number of transmitters assigned to each age category will normally be twice the number given in 20.7.

-S8.
+S7.
 Corridors

-- S8.1 The start corridor is the corridor that runs away from the start.
+- S7.1 The start corridor is the corridor that runs away from the start.
 The end shall be clearly marked and only after this point can the competitor start searching for the transmitters.
-The start corridor shall not be longer than 400 metres. - S8.2 When leaving the spectator control, competitors shall run along the spectator corridor.
+The start corridor shall not be longer than 400 metres. - S7.2 When leaving the spectator control, competitors shall run along the spectator corridor.
 The spectator corridor shall not be longer than 300 metres.
-The spectator control shall be placed at the entrance to the spectator corridor. - S8.3 The finish corridor is the corridor that shall be run from the beacon to the finish line.
+The spectator control shall be placed at the entrance to the spectator corridor. - S7.3 The finish corridor is the corridor that shall be run from the beacon to the finish line.
 The finish beacon shall be placed at the entrance to the finish corridor.
 The finish corridor shall not be longer than 400 metres.

-S9.
+S8.
 General arrangements

-S9.1 Competitors waiting for the start shall be well separated from any other people (spectators and competitors who already finished their races) once the first competitor has started.
+S8.1 Competitors waiting for the start shall be well separated from any other people (spectators and competitors who already finished their races) once the first competitor has started.

-Appendix 8: Rules for the ARDF Foxoring Event
+Appendix 8: Rules for the ARDF Foxoring Competition